Libreh/Rulebook/README.md

 <img src="https://raw.githubusercontent.com/Libreh/Rulebook/refs/heads/main/rulebook_reject.gif" width="400"/>
 <img src="https://raw.githubusercontent.com/Libreh/Rulebook/refs/heads/main/rulebook_accept.gif" width="400"/>

+## Clarifications
+You accept the rules by viewing all pages and closing the rulebook.
+You can close by clicking the `Done` or `Take Book` buttons, or pressing Escape on your keyboard.
+The `Take Book` button is not supposed to give the player the book (that's just what it says and AFAIK you can't change it server-side).

 ## Commands (and permissions):
 - `/rulebook` and `/rules` - Displays the rules in chat (`rulebook.main`, available by default)
 - `/rulebook reload` - Relods configuration (requires `rulebook.reload`)